influxdata/telegraf/plugins/inputs/ctrlx_datalayer/README.md

 ## Metrics

-All measurements are tagged with the hostname of the device and the corresponding node address as defined in the ctrlX Data Layer.
+All measurements are tagged with the server address of the device and the corresponding node address as defined in the ctrlX Data Layer.

 - measurement name
   - tags:
-    - `ctrlx_host` (ctrlX host where the metrics are gathered from)
+    - `server` (ctrlX Data Layer server where the metrics are gathered from)
     - `host` (The host where the telegraf agent is running)
     - `node` (Address of the ctrlX Data Layer node)
   - fields: